MiaadTeam/lesan/pages/src/getting_start.md

 - `schema` is the name of the model to which we want to set an action.
 - `actName` is just a simple string to identify the act.
-- `fn` is the function we call when a request for it arrives.
+- `fn` is the function we call when a request arrives for it.
-- `validator` is a superstruct object which is called before the act fn calling and validation the given data.
+- `validator` is a superstruct object which is called before calling the act fn and validating the given data.
 Validator includes `set` and `get` objects.
 - An optional key named `validationRunType` that receives the values of `assert` and `create` and determines the type of validator run so that we can create data or change previous data during validation.
 You can read about it [here](https://docs.superstructjs.org/guides/03-coercing-data).
 - There is another optional key called `preAct` which receives an array of functions.
 These functions are executed in the order of the array index before the execution of the main endpoint function.
 With these functions, we can store information in the context and use it in the main function, or not allow the main function to be executed.
 We mostly use this key for authorization and authentication.
 You can think of that key as middleware in Express.